SilentGene/Bio-py/prokka2kegg/README.md

 ### Note

 UniProt has removed K numbers from their cross-reference database since early 2021.
-Now users have to download the formatted database from this repo ([idmapping_KO.tab.gz](https://github.com/SilentGene/Bio-py/blob/master/prokka2kegg/idmapping_KO.tab.gz)).
+Now users have to download the formatted database (formatted in Jan 2019) from this repo ([idmapping_KO.tab.gz](https://github.com/SilentGene/Bio-py/blob/master/prokka2kegg/idmapping_KO.tab.gz)).

 ### Step 2: Retrieve K numbers according to the UniProtKB IDs of proteins
 ```bash